themouette/licpro-php-tp/src/4-complete-the-application.markdown

 return new self();
 ```

-This method will do more stuff than that, but by now, it should just return a
+This method will contain more logic later, but by now, it should just return a
 new instance.

 6. Update the `run()` method to create a `Request` object if the argument is
-null:
+`null`:

 ``` php
 if (null === $request) {